harness/developer-hub/docs/security-testing-orchestration/use-sto/view-and-troubleshoot-vulnerabilities/security-testing-dashboard.md

 ---
-title: Navigate and drill down into detected vulnerabilities in the Security Testing Dashboard
+title: Navigate and drill down into detected issues in the Security Testing Dashboard
 description: View, navigate, discover, and investigate detected issues in the Security Testing Dashboard.
 sidebar_label: Navigate and drill down into detected issues
 sidebar_position: 60